Don't Tell Me (Madonna song)

-"Don't Tell Me" is a song recorded by American singer Madonna for her eighth studio album, Music (2000).
-It was released as the second single from the album on November 14, 2000, by Maverick Records.
+"Don't Tell Me" is a song recorded by American singer Madonna for her eighth studio album Music (2000).
 Madonna co-wrote and co-produced the track with Mirwais Ahmadzaï, with additional writing from her brother-in-law, Joe Henry.
 Henry originally conceived it as a tango-styled torch song called "Stop"; the demo was later sent to Madonna, who then proceeded to change its musical composition, turning it into a country-dance song.
 Lyrically, Madonna asks her lover not to control her.
+"Don't Tell Me" was released as the second single from Music on November 13, 2000, by Maverick Records and Warner Bros.
+Records.

 "Don't Tell Me" received positive reviews from music critics, who cited the song as one of the album's standouts and praised Madonna's vocals.
 It was also compared to the work of singer Sheryl Crow.
 The song attained commercial success, reaching the top of the record charts in Canada, Italy and New Zealand, as well as the top five in several regions.
 It also became Europe's biggest radio hit of 2001.
 In the United States, "Don't Tell Me" reached number four on the Billboard Hot 100, tying her with the Beatles as the artist with the second-most top-ten singles in the Hot 100 history.

 The music video was directed by Jean-Baptiste Mondino and features Madonna as a cowgirl walking down an automated treadmill in front of a projection screen, with cowboys dancing and straddling horses in the backdrop.
 The clip received two nominations at the 2001 MTV Video Music Awards, while also being nominated for a Grammy Award.
-The song was included in two of Madonna's concert tours: Drowned World (2001) and Re-Invention World Tour (2004).
+The song was included in three of Madonna's concert tours: Drowned World (2001), Re-Invention (2004), and Celebration (2023—2024).
 In 2014, Madonna appeared on Miley Cyrus' MTV Unplugged special and performed "Don't Tell Me" in a mashup with Cyrus' 2013 song "We Can't Stop".
 Two years later, she performed the song on her Madonna: Tears of a Clown show, in Melbourne and Miami.